ZacharyBork/NectarGAN/docs/api/models/unet.md

 `n_downs` | The number of downsampling layers (*Note: This value does not include the first layer or the bottleneck.
 This will be explained in greater detail below.*).
 `use_dropout_layers` | The number of upsampling layers (starting from the deepest layer) to apply dropout on.
 `block_type` | What block type to use when assembling the generator model.
-`upconv_type` | What upsampling method to use:<br><br>- `Transposed` : Transposed convolution.<br>- `Bilinear` : Bilinear upsampling, then convolution.<br><br>Transposed convolution is the upsampling method tranditionally used in the Pix2pix model.
+`upconv_type` | What upsampling method to use:<br><br>- `Transposed` : Transposed convolution.<br>- `Bilinear` : Bilinear upsampling, then convolution.<br><br>Transposed convolution is the upsampling method traditionally used in the Pix2pix model.
 However, bilinear upsampling + convolution can help to eliminate the checkboard artifacting which is commonly seen in these models.
 See [here](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/190) for more info.

 **So then, with these arguments in mind, a `UnetGenerator` can be instantiated as follows:**
 ```python